 - Apply vacuum to the system while monitoring the FTP sensor value on the HDS.
 Stop when the value reads approximately 1.50 V. - Watch the value on the HDS for 20 seconds.
 NOTE: If after 1 minute of attempting to pull vacuum (on any test) the value does not decrease, there is a large leak, select YES.

-Did the value increase more than 0.05 V in 20 seconds? - Yes There is a leak in the system.
-Go to step 3. - No The system is not leaking.
-Go to step 9. - 3.
-Test the CVS (canister vent shut) valve. - Pinch the hose between the two-way valve and the fuel tank. - Pinch the hose between the CVS valve and EVAP filter.
+Yes - There is a leak in the system.
+Go to step 3.

+No - The system is not leaking.
+Go to step 9.

+- 3. Test the CVS (canister vent shut) valve. - Pinch the hose between the two-way valve and the fuel tank. - Pinch the hose between the CVS valve and EVAP filter.